Kopp–Etchells effect: Other theories

 The effect is often and incorrectly believed to be an electrical phenomenon, either as a result of static electricity as in St. Elmo's Fire, or due to the interaction of sand with the rotor (triboelectric effect), or a piezoelectric property of quartz sand.

 Mechanical action has been considered, whereby impact with the sand particles may cause photoluminescence.
 Additionally, mechanisms relating to triboluminescence, chemiluminescence, and electroluminescence have been suggested.

 Yet another incorrect theory is that the extreme speed of the helicopter blades pushes sand particles out of the way so fast that they burn up like meteors in the atmosphere due to adiabatic heating.

 Groundcrew have mistaken the phenomenon for fire or other malfunctions.

 Consequences

-The erosion associated with the Kopp–Etchells effect presents costly maintenance and logistics problems, and is an example of FOD.
+The erosion associated with the Kopp–Etchells effect presents costly maintenance and logistics problems, and is an example of foreign object damage (FOD).

 Sand hitting the moving rotor blades represents a security risk because of the highly visible ring it produces, which places military operations at a tactical disadvantage when trying to remain concealed in darkness.

 The light from the Kopp–Etchells effect can interfere with the pilot's ability to see, especially when using night vision equipment.
 This may cause difficulty with landing safely, and produce spatial disorientation.